sampsyo/cs6120/content/blog/2019-09-25-RecordTypes.md

 Where:
 `<new record name>` is a valid identifier that takes on the value of the indicated field, and `<record>` is the name of an instance of a record with a field name `<field>` that has type `<type>` Note that there is a space before and after the dot.
 This is strictly necessary as dot is a valid character for a variable name and we decided that it would be horrible for backwards compatibility if we changed variable naming rules.
+In hindsight, a `get` instruction with a `record` and `field` argument would have been a better choice as that is more in line with existing syntax.

 We chose this format because using the dot operator to access fields is very common in modern programming languages.